 - The fundamentals of cognitive neuroscience (brain mechanisms and structures underlying cognition and behaviour)

 We welcome applicants from a variety of disciplines including psychology, computing, neuroscience, engineering, biology, maths and physics.
 There is no need to have prior experience in programming to apply.

 This Masters will help you develop a unique set of complementary skills, making you extremely competitive in securing research or data analyst positions in both academia and industry:

-1. The programme is cutting edge, being at the forefront of a new, rapidly emerging field
+- This cutting-edge programme is at the forefront of a new, rapidly emerging field

 Contact the department